#Gradle & Build Systems

 • How do I ensure that tests are being run before changes are committed?

-• It's cross-platform and language agnostic.
+• It's cross-platform and programming language agnostic.

 • It's open source and has a large community of users.